GIC-backed Bukalapak jumps 25% in debut after Indonesia's biggest IPO

-JAKARTA (BLOOMBERG) - Online marketplace Bukalapak surged on its first day of trading after raising US$1.5 billion (S$2.03 billion) in Indonesia's biggest-ever initial public offering (IPO).
+JAKARTA • Online marketplace Bukalapak surged on its first day of trading yesterday, after raising US$1.5 billion (S$2.03 billion) in Indonesia's biggest-ever initial public offering (IPO).

 The shares jumped 25 per cent from its initial offer price of 850 rupiah in Jakarta trading.
 The increase hit the upper limit that triggered the bourse's automatic rejection, with the price staying at 1,060 rupiah as at 9.02am local time.